Skip to content

 enabled: true

-tunnel_name: manoir-nepveu
+tunnel_name: sanctum-hub

 The immune system.
 The janitors.
 The 3 AM shift workers nobody thanks until something rots.
 These services watch the other services, rotate secrets before they expire, file documents nobody asked them to file, and occasionally reorganize your music library while you sleep.
 The system watches itself with more dedication than most humans watch their own cholesterol.